samistax/shopassistant/README.md

 Once the JAR file is built, you can run it using
 `java -jar target/my-assistant-1.0-SNAPSHOT.jar`

+## Initial Product load

+When application is started the method **loadSampleProductData()** in Application.java checks if the products collection exist or not.
+If it does not then it reads the product information from **footwear_sampledata.csv** resource files and stores product properties to AStra DB.
+It also uses embeds the description of the product using Langchain4J AllMiniLmL6V2EmbeddingModel().

 ## Project structure

 - `MainLayout.java` in `src/main/java` contains the navigation setup (i.e., the